-- (8) "Interest payments on borrowed funds (including other costs of servicing and offering debt securities)" represent our estimated annual interest payments and other costs of servicing and offering our debt securities and relate to borrowings under the Wells Fargo facility, the ING facility, the Sumitomo facility and our SBA-guaranteed debentures, as well as our 5.375% unsecured convertible notes (the "Convertible Notes"), 6.125% unsecured notes due 2028 (the "2028 Notes") and 5.875% unsecured notes due 2024 (the "2024 Notes" and together with the 2028 Notes, the "Notes"), and any debt securities we may issue pursuant to this prospectus.
+- (8) "Interest payments on borrowed funds (including other costs of servicing and offering debt securities)" represent our estimated annual interest payments and other costs of servicing and offering our debt securities and relate to borrowings under the Wells Fargo facility, the ING facility, the Sumitomo facility and our SBA-guaranteed debentures, as well as our 5.375% unsecured convertible notes (the "Convertible Notes"), the 2028 Notes and the 2024 Notes (the 2024 Notes together with the 2028 Notes, the "Notes"), and any debt securities we may issue pursuant to this prospectus.
 Although we expect our borrowings to fluctuate throughout the year, this item is based on estimated average borrowings of approximately \$1.1 billion for the next twelve months.
 We estimate we will incur approximately \$3.8 million of expenses of offering our debt securities within the next twelve months and the portion of such expenses we expect to recognize during such period are included in the fee table.
 The amount of leverage that we employ at any particular time will depend on, among other things, our board of directors' assessment of market and other factors at the time of any proposed borrowing. - (9) "Other expenses" are based on estimated amounts for the current fiscal year.
 These expenses include certain expenses allocated to the Company under the investment advisory agreement, including travel expenses incurred by our investment adviser's personnel in connection with investigating and monitoring our investments, such as investment due diligence. - (10) "Total annual expenses" is presented as a percentage of net assets attributable to common stockholders because our common stockholders bear all of our fees and expenses.